Napaman/EUCBDCMock/README.md

 This contract represents an extreme form of financial control which, if deployed in real-world scenarios, could have significant implications:

-- Privacy Concerns: Every transaction could potentially be tracked, analyzed, and controlled by the EU Authority, leading to significant privacy intrusions.
+- Privacy Concerns: Every transaction could potentially be tracked, analysed, and controlled by the EU Authority, leading to significant privacy intrusions.

 - Sovereignty Issues: By allowing or restricting transactions based on geopolitical decisions, it undermines the sovereignty of nation-states.
 Countries could find their economic policies dictated by external forces.